 Operational test flights of the RQ-4B Global Hawk Block 30 have been completed, paving the way for a decision on full-rate production as Northrop Grumman and the U.S. Air Force are in talks to drive down costs on the unmanned aircraft.
 Initial operational test and evaluation (IOT&E) flights of the Block 30M carrying the Airborne Signals Intelligence Payload (ASIP) were completed on Dec.
 14. IOT&E flights of the Block 30I Global Hawk carrying the Enhanced Integrated Sensor ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Latest Global Hawk Completes Operational Test Flights".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Latest Global Hawk Completes Operational Test Flights".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.